Rubina Arif

-Rubina Arif is a Pakistani actress and producer.
+Rubina Arif (born 15 July 1968) is a Pakistani actress and producer.
 She is known for her roles in dramas Ishq Nachaya, Kab Mere Kehlaoge, Qismat Ka Likha and Kam Zarf.

 Early life

 Rubina was born on 15 July 1968, in Lahore, Pakistan.
 She completed her studies, a masters in Psychology, from Punjab University.

 Career

 She made her debut as an actress in 1990.
 She was known for her work in the drama Ishq Nachaya.
 She was a very well known actress.
 She also did modeling and commercials.
 She was also known for her comedy roles in Hum Sub Umeed Se Hain and known for her multiple roles in Hum Sub Umeed Se Hain.
 Since then she appeared in dramas Kab Mere Kehlaoge, Bechari Nadia, Qismat, Mera Kiya Qasoor and Kam Zarf.

 Personal life

 Rubina was married to the cricketer Taslim Arif in 1981.
-They have three children, two sons and one daughter.
-Her son Ainan is married to actress Anoushay Abbasi.
+They have three children, two sons and one daughter.All 3 children are happily married.